erkules/advk8sworkshop/operator.md

 kubectl -n loeschen delete -f Pods/pod.yaml
 ~~~

-Set revert the settings again:
+Revert the settings again:

 ~~~
 failurePolicy: Fail
 ~~~

-# But let't deploy a servic
+# But let't deploy a service

 This is an  AdmissionReview: